King Fisher: Gunfighter and lawman

 By the late 1870s, Fisher had a reputation as being fast with a gun.
 In 1878, an argument between Fisher and four Mexican vaqueros erupted.
 Fisher is alleged to have clubbed the nearest one to him with a branding iron, then as a second drew a pistol Fisher drew his own pistol and shot and killed the man.
 He then spun around and shot the other two, who evidently had not produced weapons and merely sat on the fence during the altercation.

 Fisher was arrested several times for altercations in public by local lawmen and had been charged at least once with "intent to kill".
 The charges were dropped after no witnesses came forward.
-Although well known as a trouble maker, Fisher was well liked in south Texas.
 He married the former Sarah Vivian on April 6, 1876, and the couple had four daughters.

 With his new family, he began a more settled life by working in the cattle business.
 Between 1881 and 1883, he served as a deputy sheriff and later acting sheriff of Uvalde County, Texas.
 During this service, he trailed two stagecoach robbery suspects, the brothers Tom and Jim Hannehan, to their ranch near Leakey in Real County, Texas.
 The Hannehans resisted, and Fisher shot and killed Tom.
 Jim then surrendered and was taken into custody along with the stolen loot from the robbery.
 For years after Fisher's death, Tom Hannehan's mother would travel to Fisher's grave on the anniversary of Tom Hannehan's death.
 She would build a fire on top of the grave and then dance around it.
 According to reporter Carey McWilliams, when asked about how many notches he had on his gun (how many people he had killed), he replied, "thirty-seven, not counting Mexicans."